crim-ca/weaver/docs/source/processes.rst

 .. _proc_op_getcap:
 .. _proc_op_describe:

-Access registered processes (GetCapabilities, DescribeProcess)
+Access Registered Processes (GetCapabilities, DescribeProcess)
 ------------------------------------------------------------------------

 Available processes can all be listed using |getcap-req|_ request.
 This request will return all locally registered